lambotpm/pvpguide/Guide.md

 **Almost always take -** *Archangel*.
 This talent is the *Velen's Future Sight* of PvP.
 It's single handedly one of the strongest healing buffs any healer has in PvP, and only on a one minute cooldown.
 It's recommended that you grind to honor level 28 as soon as possible to unlock this talent.

 **Rarely take -** *Dark Archangel*.
-This is a fun talent to help your team instagib an enemy, but if you aren't able to secure a kill reliably in the opener, you will quickly fall behind by not having *Archangel.* This is mostly fun at low ratings with mongo comps, but should not be considered in the vast majority of real arena matches.
+This is a fun talent to help your team instagib an enemy, but if you aren't able to secure a kill reliably in the opener, you will quickly fall behind by not having *Archangel.*

 **Never take -** *Power Word: Fortitude*.
 As of patch 7.2.5, this effect is no longer Purgable, which moves it from being a waste of a GCD into just simply a weak option.
 An extra 20% health for your team won't help reverse falling into a bad CC chain, nor will it help you recover from an enemy stumbling their way into critting one of your teammates several times during a burst.
 There's no reason to take this talent over *Archangel*.